Eawag-SWW/datapool_client/README.md

     }
 )
 ```
-Ps: There're a few limitations working with this package and the whdp.
+Ps: There are a few limitations working with this package and the whdp.